nabeel-oz/qlik-py-tools/docs/Correlation.md

 In addition, this SSE allows you to calculate three types of correlations: Pearson, Spearman Rank and Kendall Tau.

+The purpose here is to build a powerful, interactive tool to explore correlations between many different indicators.

 ![Dynamic correlations for 194 Indicators](images/Correlations-00.png)

 ## Quick Start